R-js/libRmath.js/README.md

 #### `rmultinom`

-Generates deviates ( these are arrays) of the multinomial distribution.
-Returns
+Generates deviates ( these are arrays of arrays ) of the multinomial distribution.

 _decl_